apzhang7/Plants-vs-Interview/README.md

-# Plants vs Interview - AI-Powered Mock Interview Assistant
+# Plants vs Interview - AI Mock Interview Assistant

 ### _About Our Project_